dafny-lang/dafny/docs/DafnyRef/Types.md

   UpPosLemma(n+1);
 }
 ```
-This co-lemma can be understood as follows: `UpPosLemma` invokes itself
+This greatest lemma can be understood as follows: `UpPosLemma` invokes itself
 co-recursively to obtain the proof for `Pos(Up(n).tail)` (since `Up(n).tail`
 equals `Up(n+1)`).
 The proof glue needed to then conclude `Pos(Up(n))` is
 provided automatically, thanks to the power of the SMT-based verifier.